 A Sermon on Ephesians 6:15Read more

-In our battle with the devil during our lives as Christians, one of the most important things to have is balance.
-Balance is what keeps us from slipping and falling into the traps of the devil.
-But how do we have balance?
-How do we stand firm and fight against the devil?
-Listen as Dr. Martyn Lloyd-Jones explains from Ephesians 6:15 how we are to shod our feet with the preparation of the Gospel of peace in order to obtain balance in battle.
+In the Christian battle with the devil, one of the most important things to have is balance.
+Balance is what keeps the Christian from slipping and falling into the traps of the devil.
+But how does one have balance?
+How do they stand firm and fight against the devil?
+In this sermon on Ephesians 6:15 titled “Stand Fast,” Dr. Martyn Lloyd-Jones explains how Christians are to shod their feet with the preparation of the gospel of peace in order to obtain balance in battle.
 He explains how Roman soldiers would arm their feet with gripping sandals to provide firmness, mobility, and safety against traps.
-Similarly, when we as Christians arm our feet with the readiness of the Gospel of peace, we are preparing and readying ourselves to stand firm and plant our feet upon the solid rock of the Word of God.
-It is what allows us to proceed confidently in the day of battle, knowing where we stand.
-Dr. Lloyd-Jones goes on to explain how it also represents watchfulness and readiness against the ever present traps of the devil.
-It is through arming our feet for battle with the preparation of the Gospel of peace that we will be able to stand firm in the day of battle.
+Similarly, when Christians arm their feet with the readiness of the gospel of peace, they are preparing and readying themselves to stand firm and plant their feet upon the solid rock of the word of God.
+It is what allows Christians to proceed confidently in the day of battle, knowing where they stand.
+Dr. Lloyd-Jones goes on to explain how it also represents watchfulness and readiness against the ever-present traps of the devil.
+It is through arming the feet for battle with the preparation of the gospel of peace that the Christian will be able to stand firm in the day of battle.

 Additional Scripture Translations